mail us | mail this page

 Since all the instances are of the same type it is enough in any component matching to identify the number of the instance, for example instance "1" which using component matching's positive number selection would be the first item in the list (in the case of a DN positive numbers start from the RIGHT).
 Examples of attributes using DistinguishedName are DistinguishedName (2.5.4.49), member ( 2.5.4.31 ), seeAlso (2.5.4.34), owner (2.5.4.32), roleOccupant (2.5.4.33).

-Complex component matching is applied to SEQUENCE and SET syntaxes which essentially these constructs define multiple values each of which is of a different type.
+Complex component matching is applied to SEQUENCE and SET syntaxes and these constructs define multiple values each of which may be of a different type.
 For example uniqueMember (2.5.4.50) has the following ASN.1 notation:

 # definition from X.520